stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 How?  #stratapp provides more data and insights than any other tech.

-* See everything, at all levels in real time
+* See everything objectively, at all levels in real time
 * Deliver work in a way that is alive and interactive
 * Derisk your work, by proactively assisting on blockers
 * Onsell with data, genuine insights and aligned interests